Transitioning out of the military might not seem like planning a

 As you prepare to separate from

 active duty, we at USBA are 100% here for you.
 Since 1959, we’ve been helping veterans execute their plans for success.
-With our outstanding array of affordable term life insurance plans, we’ve helped thousands of service members define their objectives, select the USBA plan that best matches their personal life goals, and move forward with confidence into a rewarding new chapter.
+With our outstanding array of term life insurance policies, we’ve helped thousands of service members define their objectives, select the USBA policy that best matches their personal life goals, and move forward with confidence into a rewarding new chapter.

 Here’s our first suggestion: Give yourself